 Diff-Aware Scanning for PR Performance

 For pull request workflows, diff-aware scanning analyzes only changed files against a baseline reference.
-This significantly reduces scan times for large codebases, where full scans might take minutes.
+This reduces scan times significantly for large codebases where full scans might take minutes.

-6. Language Support and Scan Performance: 30+ Languages, Sub-Minute Times
+6. Language Support and Scan Performance: 35+ Languages, Sub-Minute Times

 Language Support Tiers

-The cross-file dataflow capability is critical to enterprise security.
+The cross-file capability is critical to enterprise security.
 Vulnerabilities often span multiple files, with user input entered in one module and reaching a dangerous sink in another.
 Tools limited to single-file analysis miss these cross-boundary vulnerability paths entirely.

 Documented Performance Benchmarks